Kalsia: History

 Detail of the main tracts of territory of Kalsia State from a map created by the British East India Company, ca.1829–1835.

 Jodh Singh died in Multan in 1818.
 After his death, his son Sobha Singh assumed charge of Kalsia state and held it until his death in 1858.
 Lahna Singh, his successor sided with the British in crushing the revolt of 1857.

 After 1858, a period of peace started.
 When Lahna Singh assumed power, the Kalsia territory was intact as a British protectorate.
 The state's annual income was nearly Rs 300,000 per annum, and the population was around 62,000.
-After Lahna Singh, came Ranjit Singh Kalsia, then his son Ravi Sher Singh, and finally Ravi Karan Singh.
-Ravisher Singh in 1916 gave himself the title of Raja.
+After Lahna Singh came Ranjit Singh Kalsia, then the latter's son Ravi Sher Singh, and finally Ravi Karan Singh.
+Ravi Sher Singh in 1916 gave himself the title of Raja.

 The Kalsia rajas held their estate until 1947, when it was merged with the Indian Union.

 Both Ranjit Singh Kalsia and Ravi Sher Singh built several public utility buildings, including a charity hospital and schools.
 Raja Ravi Sher Kalsia Hospital was inaugurated in 1910 by Lt Governor of the Punjab, Sir Luis William Daney.
 The old court building still exists at Chhachhrauli.
 The dewan of the state used to live in a building known as ‘Janak Niwas’.
 The Kalsias were undoubtedly staunch Nanakpanthis.

 In volume XIX (Part 1) of the Census of India 1891, E. D. Maclagan, the Provincial Superintendent of Census Operation, records: "Some eighty years ago (i.e., in 1811 AD) the grandfather of the present Lambardar of Jainpur village was carried off by the Sikh chief of Kalsia, and had all his fingers burnt off, because he refused to acknowledge that Nanak was the true Guru."

 The state was under the political control of the commissioner of the Delhi division.
 Kalsi is a gotra of the Dhiman and Ramgarhia castes.

 Ravisher Singh of Kalsia was the first ruler of Indian to purchase an aeroplane for himself.
 He flew his aircraft at a speed of 161 kph (100 mph).